saint-thomas-more/maptool-roll-popup/README.md

 - Throws an error for "+-" combinations.
 - Throws an error for incorrect symbols.

-## Input Filtering for the Custom SL window:
+## Input Filtering for the Custom SL window

 - Must be a number
 - Accepts any symbols on the number row and replaces them with correct numbers and signs.